-If you need the broadest coverage available, then symbol 1 is for you, because “any auto” includes all owned, hired, and non owned autos.
+If you need the broadest coverage available, then symbol 1 is for you, because “any auto” includes all:

 You may purchase the most narrow coverage by using symbol 7 and requesting that coverage apply on to the specifically described autos.

 It is not uncommon for a policyholder to purchase liability coverage for any auto and to purchase physical damage coverage only for some specifically described autos.

 Liability coverage of any kind, is the most important type to secure because liability risk pose the greatest threat to to a business’s financial well being.

 Symbols 5 and 6 can be used to activate no fault benefits and compulsory uninsured motorist coverage for owned autos.